What makes Mexico a unique country to travel to?

 The quality of water along some beaches in or near Acapulco or other large coastal communities may be unsafe for swimming because of contamination.
 Swimming in contaminated water may cause diarrhea and/or other illnesses.
 Mexican government agencies monitor water quality in public beach areas but their standards and sampling techniques may differ from those in the United States.

 Altitude: In high-altitude areas such as Mexico City (elevation 7,600 feet or about 1/2 mile higher than Denver, Colorado), most people need a short adjustment period.
-Symptoms of reaction to high altitude include a lack of energy, shortness of breath, occasional dizziness, headache, and insomnia.
+Symptoms of a reaction to high altitude include a lack of energy, shortness of breath, occasional dizziness, headache, and insomnia.
 Those with heart problems should consult their doctor before traveling.
 Air pollution in Mexico City and Guadalajara is severe, especially from December to May, and combined with high altitude could affect travelers with underlying respiratory problems.

 Safety and Security

-All travelers to Mexico should review the Department of State's Travel Warning for Mexico that provides updated and detailed information about security issues affecting the country on a state-by-state basis.
+All travelers to Mexico should review the Department of State's Travel Warning for Mexico which provides updated and detailed information about security issues affecting the country on a state-by-state basis.
 Millions of U.S. citizens visit Mexico safely each year.
 However, crime and violence, much of it fueled by transnational criminal activity, affect many parts of the country, including both urban and rural areas.
 Visitors should remain alert and be aware of their surroundings at all times, particularly when visiting areas identified in the Travel Warning with special advisories.
 In its efforts to combat violence, the Mexican government has deployed federal police and military troops to various parts of the country.
 Government checkpoints, often staffed by military personnel, have been erected in many parts of the country, especially, but not exclusively near the border.
 U.S. citizens are advised to cooperate with personnel at government checkpoints when traveling on Mexican highways.

 Demonstrations are common and occur in all parts of the country, both urban and rural.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
 Demonstrators in Mexico may block traffic on roads, including major arteries, or take control of toll booths on highways.
-U.S. citizens are urged to avoid areas of demonstrations, and to exercise caution if in the vicinity of any protests.
+U.S. citizens are urged to avoid areas of demonstrations and to exercise caution if in the vicinity of any protests.
 Travelers should avoid participating in demonstrations and other activities that might be deemed political by the authorities as the Mexican Constitution prohibits political activities by foreigners; such actions may result in detention and/or deportation.

 Traffic Safety and Road Conditions